The launch of Apple iPhone X has brought facial recognition into the news. Simon Clayton of RefTech looks at its impact on the exhibition industry.

 GDPR is causing enough confusion without these extra conditions to consider.
 On one provider’s website they say that the data is encoded and would never be able to be turned back into a picture but that doesn’t actually matter.
 Under GDPR – any biometric data that can uniquely identify or confirm the identity of a person is special category data which will require much higher levels of consent and protection.

 This website also suggests that their data is stored securely on their servers on the internet.
 Does that mean they need an internet connection for it to work?
 What happens if the connection drops during a busy period – presumably check-in would just stop?
-During a recent exhibition at Olympia, we were experiencing a connection speed of 300kbps which could cripple a registration system that relies on internet connection and that was central London!
+During a recent exhibition, we were experiencing a connection speed of 300kbps which could cripple a registration system that relies on internet connection and that was central London!

 Police trialled a state-of-the-art facial recognition system at this year’s Notting Hill Carnival and it couldn’t even tell the difference between a young woman and a balding man, according to a rights group worker invited to view it in action.
 They said it proved worse than useless: it prompted 35 false matches and one wrongful arrest of somebody incorrectly tagged as being wanted on a warrant for a rioting offense.